AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 1. **Publish your Dynamic Media videos** by doing one of the following:

-    * If you are using Adobe Experience Manager as your web content management system you can add videos directly to your web pages.
+    * If you are using Adobe Experience Manager as your WCM (Web Content Management) system you can add videos directly to your web pages.

         * [Adding videos to your web pages](/help/assets/dynamic-media/adding-dynamic-media-assets-to-pages.md).